michaelshiloh/understandinginteractivemedia/syllabus.md

 **Referring to the artist list in this assignment, students should work together in a group choosing a media artist you are interested in researching from the following list.
-Students should then research the one of the artist’s work and collect images/videos of the project to present.
+Students should then research the chosen artist’s work and collect images and/or videos of the projects to present.
 Your presentation should act as a critique and summary of one of the works.**
 - Your documentation should:
-    - Be a presentation (around 10mins) (can be attached or if too large/issues with uploading, you can add a link to a shared document, make sure I can access it)
+    - Be a presentation (around 10mins) (can be attached or if too large or other issues with uploading, you can add a link to a shared document, make sure I can access it)
     - Include everyone's names.
-    - The major concepts in this work
+    - Include the major concepts in this work
     - What year was the work produced in?
     - A formalized opinion about this work
     - How was this work made?